Youded-byte/lunar-client-qt/README.md

 ## Weave Mods
 You are able to use Weave Mods using this launcher.
 Weave comes bundled in the launcher and you can enable it in the settings.
 Mod management can be done inside of the launcher.
 The source code can be found here https://github.com/Weave-MC/Weave-Loader.
-If you want to use a custom/newer version of Weave, disable the included Weave inside the launcher.
+If you want to use a custom/newer version of Weave, disable the included Weave inside the launcher and add the desired one as agent instead.

 ## Useful command line options
 A useful feature of this launcher is the ability to with the click of a button immediately get into lunar client without the hassle of being faced